 Choosing the correct diet type helps ensure that you get only the types of recipes that work for you, but which diet type is the best one for your needs?
 Paleo?
-Traditional?
+Classic?
 GAPS?
 It can be a difficult decision if you are not familiar with all the terms, so we have compiled this handy guide to help you decide which diet type is the best fit for you and your family.
 When you are ready to select or change your diet type, head to Settings->My Meal Plan and select your preferred diet type from the dropdown there.

 You will see the following abbreviations for diet types in our recipe titles: